 - Use coloured signs to differentiate the different waste commodities (blue for recycling, black for garbage, yellow for paper).

 Tips for Promotion and Education

 - Promote recycling/waste prevention using signs or banners at entrances and registration areas, signs on garbage and recycling containers, statements in programs, and public address announcements.

-- Integrate the recycling/waste & litter prevention message into all event materials and press releases.
+- Integrate the recycling& litter prevention message into event materials and news releases.